BSI-Bund/secvisogram/docs/README.md

 * convert the resulting markdown file into docx format with pandoc
 * convert the docx file to PDF with libreoffice

+The title and author of the resulting document can be changed in `defaults.yaml`.

 A direct conversion from markdown to PDF with pandoc is not suitable as Universal Access can not be guaranteed.

 A GitHub action is used to automate these steps and publish the English author guide in the `author-guide` branch.